win7user10/Laraue.EfCoreTriggers/readme.md

-EfCoreTriggers is a library to write triggers for EFCore using OOP syntax.
-Triggers are translating into sql and adding to migrations.
+EfCoreTriggers is the library to write triggers for EFCore using OOP style.
+Triggers are translating into sql and automatically adding to migrations.

 ## Available providers